 Your healthcare professional needs to decide if you have capacity to accept or refuse treatment.
 If you have capacity you can refuse treatment there and then without the need to look at your advance decision.
 You can also change your mind and accept treatment.

 The advance decision must apply to the treatment that you are about to be offered.
-Your advance decision will not apply if:
+Your advance decision won’t apply if:

-When professionals decide if your advance decision applies to the treatment you are about to be given healthcare professionals must think about the following.
+When professionals decide if your advance decision applies to the treatment you are about to be given they must think about: